mja65/Emu68-Imager/docs/amigautilities.md

 ## SMB Config

 **SMB Config** icon will bring up the configuration file for the included Samba driver.
 You can enter the connection string to your Samba share on the bottom file.
-If you want to mount the Samba share then you need to go into Storage/DOSDrivers folder and double click the SMB0 icon.
+If you want to mount the Samba share then you need to go into Storage/DOSDrivers folder and double click the SMB0 icon or you can use the MountSMB button in Directory Opus (right clicking on the same button will unmount the Samba share volume).

 ## TransferKick